Skip to main content

 Related Articles

-Since screen sharing and mouse control are part of Zoom’s technology, their support pages can provide more guidance:
+Since screen sharing and remote mouse control are part of Zoom’s technology, their support pages can provide more guidance:

 Did this answer your question?